SofiaBaldera/Blog-2000s/README.md

-# Hola, éste es un blog inspirado en los 2000s.
+# Welcome!
+## This is a blog inspired by the 2000s.